Site logo

 Qui omnes uenerabilem sacerdotem certantibus studiis pro diuino amore suscipiunt.
 Ambiunt principes, occurrunt proceres; ecclesia cum exultatione complectitur.
 Ad diuersorium sacerdotis regina uenerabilis uas argenti amplissimum, refertum cibis delicatioribus sine ulla carnis admixtione, transmisit.
 Quod susceptum ea ratione distribuit ut cibos a ministris suis traderet ipse uero uindicaret argentum, remittens loco muneris patenulam ligneam panem ordeaceum continentem.
 Quod illa utrumque cum ingenti gratulatione conplexa est, quod et argentum suum transisset ad pauperes et illa escam beati uiri cum ministerio abiecti uasculi suscepisset.
 Nam et lignum postea auro ambiit et panem multis remediis et uirtutibus reseruauit.

 'All these personages, for the love of God, vied with one another in the reception that they gave to the revered Bishop.
-Princes courted him, nobles went out to meet him, the body of the faithful were in transports of joy.
+Princes courted him, nobles went out to meet him, the body of the faithful was in transports of joy.
 The revered Empress sent to his lodgings a huge dish of silver laden with many kinds of delicious food, all prepared without meat.
 He accepted the gift, distributed the food to those who served him and kept the silver, sending back in its place a little wooden platter with a barley loaf on it.
 The Empress treasured both, immensely delighted, both because her silver had passed through his hands to the poor and because she had received for herself the holy man's food on so humble a dish.
-Indeed, she afterwards had the wood set in gold and kept the bread to work many miracles of healing.'
+Indeed, she afterwards had the wood set in gold and kept the bread for many healings and miracles.'

 Constantius next describes how Germanus miraculously released some prisoners in Ravenna (E08585).